jakew32/bitcamp15/README.md

 Most of the emotional analysis tools classify text in two categories.
 We wanted to match songs of different genres and attributes therefore we had to classify text in 6 emotions.
 Initially we faced problems training our data set but with the help of the beautiful MetaMind API and Wolfram Mathematica we classified into 6 emotions.

+What's next for Songbird:

+Android mobile app which plays your playlist based on tweets on a particular event Connect with Spotify API to integrate playing through our website